mewza/xover/README.md

 < BIG SAMPLE LOOP END >

 that's it!
-Enjoy the FUN!!!

 ~ DemoSense ~

 P.S.
 Never code just for money only.
 Code becaue you enjoy it!
-Money will (should) come after you find doing what you love...
+Money will (should) come after you find doing what you love... and most important- don't let the gnomes get you!